Feb 27, 2026 | Holbrook Travel

 Monarch butterfly (Danaus plexippus)

-When and where: Starting in September and October, monarchs begin the journey southward from their breeding grounds in the U.S. and Canada east of the Rocky Mountains to about a dozen isolated sites in Mexico’s Sierra Madres Mountains.
+When and where: Starting in September and October, monarchs begin the journey southward from their breeding grounds in the U.S. and Canada east of the Rocky Mountains to about a dozen isolated sites in Mexico’s Sierra Madre Mountains.
 They begin the return trip in March.

 How many: From hundreds of millions up to more than 1 billion individuals (though loss of habitat and food source due to climate change and pesticide use threaten these numbers)